Sunday rituals

 Sundays were filled with rituals—early morning trips to the bakery; being gifted a soft roll as I stood by the counter, stopping in the Italian Deli to buy cold cuts.

-I loved Sundays with all its rituals—big and small—rubbing elbows with cousins, aunts, and uncles; walks after dinner; lazy conversations, sunday night sandwiches.
+I loved Sundays with all its rituals—big and small—rubbing elbows with cousins, aunts, and uncles; walks after dinner; lazy conversations, Sunday night sandwiches.

-My favorite Sunday ritual—by far—the Sunday Night Sandwich.
+My favorite Sunday ritual—by far—the Sunday night sandwich.
 Thin slices of ham, mortadella, salami, provolone; homemade Italian salad dressing; onions, tomato, and lettuce sandwiched between thin-sliced Scali bread.

 What’s your favorite sandwich?
 I’d love to know!